 * Have a limited amount of capital to invest.

-The Main Reason Why I Own Stocks Today
+The Main Reason Why We Own Stocks Today

-If you want to own real estate, build your empire when you’re young.
-You won’t have the energy once you’re middle-aged.
-I’m thankful the 2/2 condo I bought in 2003 is fully paid off.
-We’re thankful we got through remodeling hell at our current residence before our son was born.
-And we’re psyched to have survived and profited from San Francisco’s real estate mania between 2005 – 2017 after selling one rental.
+If you want to own real estate, build your empire when you're young.
+You won't have the energy or two once you're middle-aged.
+I'm thankful the 2/2 condo I bought in 2003 is fully paid off.
+I'm also thankful I bought panoramic ocean view fixers in 2014 and 2019 that are both fully remodeled.
+We're never going through remodel hell again!